JDC-droid/Calculator-Project/README.md

 With Github:

-1. Open Github
-2. Go to the repository you wish to clone
+1. run git clone <repository url>
-3. Go to the green code button and copy the Github repository link.
+2. Go to the green code button and copy the Github repository link.
-4. Now Open your terminal
+3. Now Open your terminal
-5. Change your directory to your ideal folder or desktop.
+4. Change your directory to your ideal folder or desktop.
-6. Then type in git clone
-7. Paste the link copied from Github
-8. Press enter and it will clone the repository to your local machine.
-9. Now you cna open the project into your code editor.
+5. Now you can open the project into your code editor.

 (If you wish to instead of letting it create a default folder you could always create your own folder by creating a folder then changing the directory)

 //This is the project portion of the Read.me

 This Calculator project is a simple calculator design and format. this allows for basic functions such as multiplication and addition.